TomPace101/nanopore_diffusion/notes.md

 _TODO_ set up as a validation test (see above)

 # ill-sleep (and debug of the PNP-reaction solver)

+_TODO_ compute integrated total charge for each step For problems with reactions or neumann BCs on the species this might not be conserved, but it could still provide insight.

 _TODO_ linearization
 What is the argument structure now for the linearized reaction rate functions?